A 5-stage run or quick-pace jog for 87 kilometers with over 6,000 m of climbing on the Dolomites’ Alta Via #1.

 For trail running, we suggest you always carry a light hydration pack with a few layers such as a light insulation jacket, gloves and a hat.
 Also, keep in mind that the weather in the mountains can quickly change.
 We suggest packing some warmer and comfortable clothing as well which can be left in your bag that we that we will transfer for you from hut to hut.

-Note: In some huts, bags are transported via a cableway and thus there are some weight restrictions.
-If this case pertains to your group, your guide will give clear instructions on acceptable baggage weight which depends on the number of participants in your group.
+Note: In some huts, bags are transported via a cableway and thus there are some weight restrictions: 10kg --> 50x40x20cm

 I have some Issues with elevation, is that a problem?

-The runs each day are between 1.500 and 2.300 meters altitude (between 4,900 and 7,500 feet).
+The runs vary between 1.500 and 2.300 meters altitude (between 4,900 and 7,500 feet).
 In addition, the huts for the overnight stays are above 2200 meters (6,900 feet).
-If you have trouble with high elevations, please consult a doctor or medical professional for their expert opinion before booking this trip.
+If you have a history of trouble with high elevations, please consult a doctor or medical professional for their expert opinion before booking this trip.

 Overnight stay on the mountain huts...